Conflict Reponse Fund in Ukraine and Poland

 Žene za Žene International's Director, Seida Sarić, who lived through the siege of Sarajevo and built up a highly effective programme for survivors of war in Bosnia and Herzegovina, is now leading our response to the needs of marginalised women in this war.

-She shared: "Russian invasion of Ukraine reminds me so much of the war in Bosnia and Herzegovina.
+She shared: "Russia's invasion of Ukraine reminds me so much of the war in Bosnia and Herzegovina.
 I lived through the war for four years.
 It’s our turn now to support women in Ukraine."

 Our Partners & Programmes

-The Andreev Foundation
+The Andreiev Foundation

 Women survivors of war in Ukraine tell us they don’t know how to deal with what’s happened to them.
 They speak about losing the will to live, a “black void” and struggling to look after themselves and their children.